khaledelsayed2003/MyWallet_Pro/README.md

 - Expense categories are summarized dynamically
 - Chart data is safely passed from Flask → JS using `tojson`
 - Category selector switches automatically between income & expense lists

 ---

+## 🚀 Deployment

+The application is deployed on **PythonAnywhere**.

+Deployment includes:

+- Production environment configuration
+- Environment variables for secrets
+- Persistent SQLite database
+- Public access with real user sessions

+Live users can create their own accounts and use the system independently.

+---